Growth vs value investing

 Where the line blurs

-The discipline that defines value investing isn't avoiding growth — it's refusing to overpay for it.
+The discipline that defines value investing isn't avoiding growth.
+It's refusing to overpay for it.
 You still want a margin of safety, however fast the company is expanding.

 Trade-offs and temperament

-Growth investing can deliver spectacular returns when the expansion arrives — but much of the value rests on a future that may not show up, which means more price risk and more volatility.
+Growth investing can deliver spectacular returns when the expansion arrives, but much of the value rests on a future that may not show up, which means more price risk and more volatility.
 Value investing's insistence on a discount cushions mistakes, but it asks for patience and a tolerance for stretches when the market rewards momentum instead.

 Neither wins forever; leadership rotates across market cycles.
-The choice is less about predicting which will win next and more about which you can stick with through a bad stretch — because consistency beats switching approaches at the worst moment.
+The choice is less about predicting which will win next and more about which you can stick with through a bad stretch, because consistency beats switching approaches at the worst moment.

 Which should you pick?

 For most beginners, a value mindset is the safer foundation: it forces you to ask what a business is worth before you buy, and to demand a discount.
-That habit doesn't exclude growth — it just keeps you from paying any price for it.
+That habit doesn't exclude growth.
+It just keeps you from paying any price for it.
 Start by learning to judge what makes a quality business and how to estimate what it's worth.

 Frequently asked questions